ScholarDevelopment/Follow_Yolal/README.md

 > Combine all of them to create you personal summary that will be a concise paragraf that talks about you.
 (Something like a LinkedIn summary)

+### The Fields under the CyberSecurity:
+- Field 1
+- Field 2
+- ...

+### The Field you want to work on:

 ## Online Course
 - List the Online Course
 - [Internet Connection: How to get Online](https://www.coursera.org/learn/internet-connection-how-to-get-online)